-We discourage children from bringing valuable items to school (e.g. toys, iPods, MP3s, mobile phones, sports gear, etc) and the school will not be liable if you or your child brings these items to school.
-If an item is brought for a reason (class talk, special occasion) it should be with the permission of your teacher.
-If brought to school, items should be kept safely - in your teacher's care.
+We discourage children from bringing valuable items to school (e.g. toys, iPods, MP3s, mobile phones, sports gear, etc.) and the school will not be liable if you or your child brings these items to school.
 Large amounts of money are not necessary at school.
 We request children bring no more than \$10.00 to school for tuckshop.

 Money should not be left on or in desks, in bags or other public areas.
 Children need to learn to look after their money wisely.
 Money should never be given to other children.
-Money brought to school for trips, camps etc. should be forwarded in the official school envelopes with the details completed on the front.
-These MUST be handed to their teacher who will arrange for all money to be placed in the box near the office.
-Receipts will be issued for all payments through the student's teacher.
+Money brought to school (for trips, camps etc.) should be in a clearly marked envelope and handed in at the payment window before school.
+Receipts will be issued for all payments through the office.